msr-fiddle/synergy/README.md

 ## Synergy :  Looking Beyond GPUs for DNN Scheduling on Multi-Tenant Clusters

 This repository contains the source code implementation of the OSDI paper "Looking Beyond GPUs for DNN Scheduling on Multi-Tenant Clusters".
+This work was done as part of Microsoft Research's Project Fiddle.
+This source code is available under the MIT License.

 ### Directory Structure